 Federal Pell Grant

-Pell Grants assist low-income, undergraduate students without a baccalaureate degree.
+Pell Grants assist low-income undergraduate students without a baccalaureate degree.
 Students are limited to 12 full-time semesters of eligibility.
 This is a need-based grant that does not need to be repaid.
 Awards range from $380 to $7,395.
-To Apply: submit a FAFSA and contact your One Stop Specialist.
+To apply, submit your FAFSA and contact your One-Stop Specialist.

 Federal Supplemental Education Opportunity Grant

-Supplemental Education Opportunity Grants assist low-income, undergraduate students without baccalaureate degrees.
+Supplemental Education Opportunity Grants assist low-income undergraduate students without baccalaureate degrees.
 This is a need-based grant that does not need to be repaid.
-Award amounts up to $450.
-To Apply: Submit a FAFSA and contact your One Stop Specialist.
+The award amount is up to $450.
+To apply, submit your FAFSA and contact your One-Stop Specialist.

 Federal TEACH Grant